gitpan/Pod-L10N/README.md

 # LICENSE

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This program is distributed under the Artistic License.